Scott Drinkwell: Introduction

 Scott arrives in the Hollyoaks village to stay with Sinead.
 Adams told Bourne that his character formed a double-act with Sinead, who had previously had many "hard-hitting storylines".
 Adams enjoyed working with Davis on the comedic pairing because of her "infectious personality".
 Scott causes trouble between married couple Ste Hay (Kieron Richardson) and John Paul McQueen (James Sutton), who live with Sinead.
 Adams said that his character causes a lot of trouble and warned of much drama.

 Scott is hired to work at Hollyoaks High School as a personal assistant for Patrick Blake (Jeremy Sheffield).
 He is forced to sack Scott following a string of absences.
 Adams said that the role does not last long because he rings in sick three times despite being well enough to work.
 Scott learns that Sinead wants to snare Ste from John Paul and decides to help her.
 He discovers that Harry Thompson (Parry Glasspool) has kissed John Paul, he records a conversation as evidence to show to Ste and ruin his relationship.
 Ste becomes tired of Scott living in the flat and tries to force him out.
 Writers displayed the character's scheming side as he makes a revenge plan.
 Scott floods the flat forcing them all to move out until it is repaired.
 Davis told Digital Spy's Kilkelly that Scott would then annoy Sinead further by purposely flirting with Ste.

-Facing eviction once again from the family home, Scott begins to poison his aunt Diane O'Connor (Alex Fletcher) with medication.
+Facing eviction once again from the family home, Scott begins to poison his aunt Diane Hutchinson (Alex Fletcher) with medication.
 Adams defended his character's actions towards Diane, because Scott is not acting out of malice.
 He did not intend to hurt or kill her, he wanted her to feel unwell so he had a purpose to stay around and look after her.
 He wanted to feel "needed and loved" and because of Scott's backstory Adams believed it was genuine.
 Scott "just does things in the moment that he thinks will help the situation, but invariably it always goes wrong."
 But when he first read the script he was worried that Scott was being developed into a villainous character.

-In July 2016, Davis was fired from Hollyoaks because of her conduct on set.
+In July 2015, Davis was fired from Hollyoaks because of her conduct on set.
 This left Adams worried about his future with the show because the character had been introduced as a character to initially interact in Sinead's stories.
 Adams and Fletcher (who plays Scott's aunt Diane) were both given time off from the show while new stories were created.
 Adams said that he had enjoyed working on the double-act with Davis.
 When he returned to work the character was given stories solely focused on him.
 The actor added "the audience will maybe see a different side to Scott now."